BigDataBiology/SemiBin/README.md

 As strobealign-aemb can not provide the mapping information for every position of the contig, so we can not run SemiBin2 with strobealign-aemb in binning modes where samples used smaller 5 and need to split the contigs to generate the must-link constratints.

-1. split the fasta files
+1. split the FASTA files to generate the must-link constraints
 ```bash
 python script/generate_split.py -c contig.fa -o output
 ```